Reversible dynamics with closed time-like curves and freedom of choice: Deterministic processes

 Equation \eqref{indep} describes how an observer in a local region can not signal to their own past.
 This is consistent with the following definition of no-signalling. \begin{definition} Given a process function $w:\mathcal{X}\rightarrow \mathcal{A}$, we say that region $j$ cannot signal to region $i$ if

 which we can abbreviate as $w_i(x) = w_i(x_{\setminus j})$. \end{definition} We define \textit{signalling} as the negation of definition \ref{nosignalling}.

 Signalling is useful to establish whether a process is compatible with a given causal structure, as a region can only signal to regions in its future.
-This means that, in a spacetime without CTCs, signalling between regions defines a relation of partial order.
+This definition of signalling is consistent the aim of constructing the framework such that in a spacetime without CTCs, signalling between regions defines a relation of partial order.
 However, the presence of CTCs does not automatically allow arbitrary signalling, as the consistency condition \eqref{condition2} imposes strong constraints on the process function.

 As we will show below, it is convenient to characterise process functions in terms of a more refined notion of signalling.
 In general, the possibility to signal from a region to another can depend on the outputs of all other regions.
 It is useful to capture this as follows: